-On the 28 March 2013, after 18 months of negotiations between the State and Dja Dja Wurrung People, the Government of Victorian and the Dja Dja Wurrung Clans Aboriginal Corporation entered into a ‘Recognition and Settlement Agreement’ (the Agreement).
-The Agreement formally recognising the Dja Dja Wurrung People as the traditional owners of the Appointed Lands and acknowledges the history of dispersement and dispossession that has affected the Dja Dja Wurrung People.
+On the 28 March 2013, after 18 months of negotiations between the State and Dja Dja Wurrung People, the Government of Victoria and the Dja Dja Wurrung Clans Aboriginal Corporation (AAWCAC) entered into a ‘Recognition and Settlement Agreement’ (the Agreement).
+The Agreement formally recognising the Dja Dja Wurrung People as the traditional owners of their country and acknowledges the history of disbursement and dispossession that has affected the Dja Dja Wurrung People.

 “Before European colonisation, the natural places within Dja Dja Wurrung Country were well known, had a name and song and were celebrated as part of our culture.
 We had an economy, we had a political system and we had the resources and the means to take care of our community.”(DDWCAC, Dhelkunya Dja, p 4)